 Privacy Policy

-Miaise is a practice tool for licensed massage therapists and adjacent licensed bodywork professionals in the United States, operated by Deckmint LLC (doing business as Miaise).
+Miaise is a practice tool for licensed practitioners providing hands-on therapeutic, bodywork, esthetic, or adjacent professional services in the United States — including but not limited to massage therapists, estheticians, athletic trainers, manual therapists, and similar licensed professionals — operated by Deckmint LLC (doing business as Miaise).
 This policy describes what information Miaise collects, why, and what rights you have over it.

-This policy covers three groups of people: visitors and waitlist signups on miaise.com, licensed professionals who create Miaise accounts ("therapists"), and individuals whose records therapists enter into the practice tool ("clients").
+This policy covers four groups of people: visitors and waitlist signups on miaise.com, licensed practitioners who create Miaise accounts (referred to throughout as "therapists" as a familiar umbrella term that encompasses every licensed practitioner eligible to use the Service, not only licensed massage therapists), individuals whose records the practitioner enters into the practice tool ("clients"), and members of the public who book a session with a Miaise practitioner through that practitioner's public booking page ("booking-page visitors").
 The section that applies to you depends on how you use Miaise.

 1. About Miaise and this policy

-Miaise is a mobile and web software service for licensed massage therapists ("LMTs") and adjacent licensed bodywork professionals in the United States.
+Miaise is a mobile and web software service for licensed practitioners providing hands-on therapeutic, bodywork, esthetic, or adjacent professional services in the United States.
+Eligible practitioners include licensed massage therapists ("LMTs"), estheticians, athletic trainers, manual therapists, and other licensed professionals working in adjacent disciplines.
+The Service's clinical-documentation features are bodywork-native and can be configured by the practitioner to suit the workflow of their specific practice.
 The service is available at miaise.com and through iOS and Android apps currently in development.
 Miaise is operated by Deckmint LLC, a Missouri limited liability company doing business as Miaise.

 This Privacy Policy ("Policy") applies to: